egeldenhuys/rs-ai/README.md

 RuneScape Artificial Intelligence (RS-AI)
 =========================================

+**No further work will be done on this repository after 2014/09/08**

 # Description:
 This project aims to provide functions for interacting with the game RuneScape.
 It uses Simba to execute commands.